 Getting help and finding support often feels like a daunting task for many caregivers, but it doesn’t need to be.
 The Meaning & Hope Institute is dedicated to connecting dementia family caregivers to much needed and valuable resources to help them along their caregiving journey.

-We are proud of the Finding Meaning and Hope video series and support group services that we provide to caregivers directly.
-And, through our growing group of Meaning and Hope partners, we are working to build capacity to offer more value and comprehensive support to caregivers nationwide.
+We are proud of the Finding Meaning and Hope discussion series and support group services that we provide to caregivers directly.
+And, through our growing group of Meaning & Hope partners, we are working to build capacity to offer more value and comprehensive support to caregivers nationwide.

-The Institute has begun a pilot project to roll out Finding Meaning and Hope nationally with three partner organizations: Ochsner Health in New Orleans, Louisiana; Phinney Neighborhood Association in Seattle, Washington; and The Hub on Smith in Sheridan, Wyoming.
-This project has been made possible with generous support from the National Community Care Corps.
+The Institute began a pilot project in 2021 to roll out Finding Meaning and Hope nationally with three partner organizations: Ochsner Health in New Orleans, Louisiana; Phinney Neighborhood Association in Seattle, Washington; and The Hub on Smith in Sheridan, Wyoming.
+This project was made possible with generous support from the National Community Care Corps.
 Currently, there are Finding Meaning and Hope facilitators located in 16 states.